shaheerahmadch/MLSA-SharingContent/README.md

 **Importing Instructions for "MLSA Sharing Link Generator" Power App Solution**

   Thank you for your interest in the MLSA Sharing Link Generator Power App Solution!
-This guide will walk you through the simple process of importing both managed and unmanaged solution files into your Microsoft environment.
+This guide will walk you through the simple process of importing both managed  solution files into your Power Apps environment.

 Reference this Blog for more detailed instructions: https://shaheer365.blogspot.com/2023/08/mlsa-sharing-content-power-app.html